Are You Interested in Being A SANS Instructor?

 In order to become a part of the SANS Faculty, candidates must first be familiar with the SANS course structure, Certification process, and have led classes in the Mentor format.
 This allows new instructors to learn and grow within the SANS family and be trained to deliver our classes properly.

-Once your application is reviewed by the Mentor team, you will be contacted regarding setting up a local class in your area.
+- Your application will be reviewed by the Mentor team and you will be contacted regarding your application.

 - For questions about teaching for SANS, please contact email@example.com.